 - has fair definitions of illness - where appropriate we favour a policy from an insurer that the British Medical Assoc. use for their own members protection.

 - costs inflationary increases (ie you benefit increases by RPI each year) on the age that you joined, no matter when the increase is applied-ie if the extra benefit is actually applied in your 50s you are charged as if you are still your current age!
 As a freelancer, your entire lifestyle rests on the ability to be able to fall back on an income protection policy when you need it.
 We've tried to give an overview of the issues concerning PHI.
-Please fill in the finder below and we'll get back to you with some tailored recommendations.

 Please Note: ContractorFinancials is a trading name of ContractorFinancials Ltd which is directly authorised and regulated by the Financial Services Authority (FSA).